Megan Anderson scored the game-winner in overtime

 Averill competed in two Final Fours as a Wildcat and from 1983 to 1987 and played on the U.S. National Team.
 She was inducted into the Northwestern Hall of Fame in September of 1996.

-Averill began her coaching career with a short tenure as an assistant at Dartmouth before accepting the head coaching job at Bucknell.
+Averill began her coaching career with a short tenure as an assistant at Dartmouth before accepting the head coaching job at Bucknell in 1989.
 She remained with the Bison until 1991, when she led them to their first .500 season in seven years and was named Patriot League Coach of the Year.

 Averill remains active in field hockey outside of Wake Forest, as both a coach and player.
 She is a member of the reserve assistant staff for the United States National Team as well as the Under-23 and Under-16 teams.
 From 2000 to 2002, she played for Southern Charm, the United Summer League champions.